 Limitation on Indebtedness and Capital Stock of Restricted Subsidiaries.
-We agree not to permit any Restricted Subsidiary to incur, directly or indirectly, any Indebtedness or capital stock except:

-- (1) Indebtedness or capital stock issued to and held by us or a wholly-owned subsidiary; provided, however, that any subsequent issuance or transfer of any capital stock or any other event which results in any such wholly-owned subsidiary ceasing to be a wholly-owned subsidiary or any subsequent transfer of such Indebtedness or capital stock (other than to WABCO or a wholly-owned subsidiary) is deemed, in each case, to constitute the issuance of such Indebtedness or capital stock by the issuer thereof; - (2) Indebtedness or capital stock of a subsidiary incurred and outstanding on or prior to the date on which such subsidiary was acquired by us, other than Indebtedness or capital stock incurred in connection with, or to provide all or any portion of the funds or credit support utilized to consummate, the transaction or series of related transactions pursuant to which such subsidiary became a subsidiary or was acquired by us, and Refinancing Indebtedness incurred in respect thereof; provided, however, that such Refinancing Indebtedness is only permitted under this clause (2) to the extent incurred by the subsidiary that originally incurred such Indebtedness;

-- (3) Indebtedness or capital stock issued and outstanding on or prior to the date of the Existing Notes Indenture other than Indebtedness described in clauses (1) or (2) of this covenant; - (4) Purchase Money Indebtedness; provided, however, that the aggregate amount of Purchase Money Indebtedness outstanding after giving pro forma effect to any incurrence of Purchase Money Indebtedness may not exceed \$30 million unless, after giving effect to the incurrence of such Purchase Money Indebtedness, we would be able to incur an additional \$1.00 of Indebtedness pursuant to paragraph (1) of the covenant described under "Limitation on Indebtedness"; - (5) Indebtedness incurred by any Restricted Subsidiary that is a Foreign Subsidiary; provided, however, that any such Indebtedness incurred by such Restricted Subsidiary cannot exceed 20% of the Consolidated Net Tangible Assets of such Restricted Subsidiary; - (6) Refinancing Indebtedness incurred in respect of Indebtedness or capital stock referred to in clauses (3) or (4) or this clause (6); and - (7) Indebtedness incurred by any Restricted Subsidiary that is a Foreign Subsidiary for the purpose of acquiring a Restricted Subsidiary that is a Foreign Subsidiary; provided, the principal amount of such Indebtedness may not exceed the purchase price for such subsidiary; provided further, that after giving effect to the incurrence of such Indebtedness, we would be able to incur an additional \$1.00 of Indebtedness pursuant to the first paragraph of the covenant described under "Limitation on Indebtedness."
+We shall not permit any Restricted Subsidiary to Incur, directly or indirectly, any Indebtedness or Capital Stock except: (1) Indebtedness or Capital Stock issued to and held by us or a Wholly-Owned Subsidiary; provided, however, that any subsequent issuance or transfer of any Capital Stock or any other event which results in any such Wholly-Owned Subsidiary ceasing to be a Wholly-Owned Subsidiary or any subsequent transfer of such Indebtedness or Capital Stock (other than to our company or a Wholly-Owned Subsidiary) shall be deemed, in each case, to constitute the issuance of such Indebtedness or Capital Stock by the issuer thereof; (2) Indebtedness or Capital Stock of a Subsidiary Incurred and outstanding on or prior to the date on which such Subsidiary was acquired by us (other than Indebtedness or Capital Stock Incurred in connection with, or to provide all or any portion of the funds or credit support utilized to consummate, the transaction or series of related transactions pursuant to which such Subsidiary became a Subsidiary or was acquired by us) and Refinancing Indebtedness Incurred in respect thereof; provided, however, that such Refinancing Indebtedness shall only be permitted under this clause (2) to the extent Incurred by the Subsidiary that originally Incurred such Indebtedness; (3) Indebtedness or Capital Stock issued and outstanding on or prior to the date of the Old Notes Indenture (other than Indebtedness described in clauses (1) or (2) of this covenant); (4) Purchase Money Indebtedness; provided, however, that the aggregate amount of Purchase Money Indebtedness outstanding after giving pro forma effect to any Incurrence of Purchase Money Indebtedness may not exceed \$30 million unless, after giving effect to the Incurrence of such Purchase Money Indebtedness, we would be able to Incur an additional \$1.00 of Indebtedness pursuant to paragraph (a) of the covenant described under "Limitation on Indebtedness"; (5) Indebtedness Incurred by any Restricted Subsidiary that is a Foreign Subsidiary; provided, however, that any such Indebtedness Incurred by such Restricted Subsidiary shall not exceed 20% of the Consolidated Net Tangible Assets of such Restricted Subsidiary; (6) Refinancing Indebtedness Incurred in respect of Indebtedness or Capital Stock referred to in clauses (3) or (4) or this clause (6); and (7) Indebtedness Incurred by any Restricted Subsidiary that is a Foreign Subsidiary for the purpose of acquiring a Restricted Subsidiary that is a Foreign Subsidiary; provided, the principal amount of such Indebtedness may not exceed the purchase price for such Subsidiary; provided further, that after giving effect to the Incurrence of such Indebtedness, we would be able to Incur an additional \$1.00 of Indebtedness pursuant to paragraph (a) of the covenant described under "Limitation on Indebtedness."